It’s that time again!

 This is the tricky part!

 To do this, you will need to navigate through some pages and questions related specifically to your own situation, and the process can take a while to do.
+In the past there was the P60 form which is no longer in use, so what are the options?

-That’s why thousands of Irish workers chose to file their tax return with Taxback.com’s experienced tax agents every year!
+Thousands of Irish workers chose to file their tax return with Taxback.com’s experienced tax agents every year!

 File your Irish taxes the easy way